manuelcanga/rapidopress/README.md

 # RapidoPress
 RapidoPress is a fork of WordPress.
 Rapido is minimalist and is focused on the development of web portals and web applications.

+**IMPORTANTS**
-**IMPORTANT** Spanish language by default.
+- Spanish language by default.
 You can change it if you remove  "$wp_local_package" line in includes/init/version.php file before installation
+- Assign perms to your wp-content if you can't install plugins

 ## RapidoPress doesn't have...